chef-boneyard/oss-repo-standardization-2025/messaging/decommissioning.md

 ## A possible future - Forking

 If you wish the repo to be actively maintained, you may consider taking on the maintenance yourself, or finding someoneto do so.
 This is called a `successor fork`.
-Progress welcomes such endeavours of decommissioning open-source projects.
+Progress welcomes such endeavours for decommissioning open-source projects.
 For details, see [Forking Information](forking.md).

 ## Staff Contact